By

 An Employer Faces Issues with an Employee Taking Long Bathroom Breaks

 I have an employee who is taking unusually long bathroom breaks.
-The frequent restroom use is disrupting work.
+The frequent use is disrupting work.
 What should I do to prevent long bathroom breaks?

 If a health condition exists and reasonable accommodations are necessary, ask the employee to provide medical certification from their healthcare provider and Family and Medical Leave Act (FMLA) paperwork, if applicable, to ensure the additional time is protected.

-If it turns out the employee has an issue unrelated to their health, then you should involve Human Resources for a resolution.
 When moving forward in this direction, it is important to consider how the frequent trips to the bathroom are impacting the employees' ability to complete high-quality work in a timely manner.

-If the bathroom breaks have negatively impacted their work, address the poor performance, not the number of bathroom breaks.
 However, if performance has not been affected, you may consider letting the bathroom breaks go for now.

 Consider these strategies to proactively manage and monitor break periods while staying compliant: